 Mashed potatoes on their own, are already a holiday tradition.
 Pair them with gravy and ham, and they make a perfect Thanksgiving combination.
 While this recipe may be perfect for the holidays, don’t forget to treat yourself from time to time!
 After all, this recipe is absolutely easy to make and utterly delicious.

 Mashed potato recipes can be tricky to prepare.
 Usually, they have the tendency to be either too thin or too thick, too buttery or too chunky.
 On the brighter side, it is one of the recipes that you can prepare according to your preferred consistency and taste!

 Before getting into the fun part of actually doing the recipe, you should get yourself acquainted with the different kinds of potatoes.
-Some potatoes are categorized as waxy or mealy, and some differ according to their starch content.
-As a recommendation, we prefer to use Yukon golds and/or Russet Potatoes because of their inherent buttery flavor which is best for mashed potatoes!
+Some are categorized as waxy or mealy, and some differ according to their starch content.
+As a recommendation, we prefer to use Yukon golds and/or Russet Potatoes because of their inherent buttery flavor which is best for mashed potato recipes!

 How To Make Mashed Potatoes, Ham, and Gravy